-Our Money Advice Servicer is here to help you plan your finances and manage your money whilst studying.
-Student Finance England offers information and advice for all students plus extra information for those with dependent children or adults. are here to help you plan your finances and manage your money whilst studying. offers information and advice for all students plus extra information for those with dependent children or adults.
+Our Money Advice Service is here to help you plan your finances and manage your money whilst studying.
+Student Finance England offers information and advice for all students plus extra information for those with dependent children or adults.

 If you have a registered disability, you may also be eligible for some extra support for your studies.
 Find out about the disabled students allowance.